Your words can become a lifeline of hope.

 Your words can be a lifeline of hope for all of us on this challenging journey through chronic illness.
 Has Chronic Joy® made a difference?
 Let us know!
 And extend a lifeline to someone today.

 “… grab the promised hope with both hands and never let go.
-It’s an unbreakable spiritual lifeline, reaching … right to the very presence of God where Jesus, running on ahead of us, has taken up his permanent post as high priest for us …” (Hebrews 6:18-19, The Message)
+It’s an unbreakable spiritual lifeline, reaching … right to the very presence of God where Jesus, running on ahead of us, has taken up his permanent post as high priest for us …” (Hebrews 6:18-19)

 Your words matter.
 This journey through chronic illness is difficult, isolating, and lonely.
 We need one another.
 Your words could change the trajectory of someone’s life today.
 Be a lifeline.